 8.30 AM - 8.45 AM: Opening remarks

-Evening: Meet-and-greet function and and poster session
+Evening: Meet-and-greet social with food, drinks and poster session

 7:30 AM - 8.30 AM: Breakfast